New Zealand Parliament Buildings: The Beehive

 The land intended for the second stage of Parliament House is occupied by the Executive Wing.
 This building conceived by British architect Sir Basil Spence in 1964, largely designed by the Ministry of Works, was officially opened by Queen Elizabeth II in 1977.
 The first parliamentary offices moved into the building in 1979.
 Due to its distinctive shape, it is referred to colloquially as "The Beehive".

 The building is ten storeys and 72 metres high.
-The top floor is occupied by the Cabinet room, with the prime minister's offices on the floor immediately below.
-The office of individual ministers, various function rooms, and Bellamy's restaurant occupy the first three floors.
+The top floor is occupied by the Cabinet room, with the prime minister's office on the floor immediately below.
+The offices of individual ministers, various function rooms, and Bellamy's restaurant occupy the first three floors.

 In the late 1990s there was consideration of moving the Beehive behind Parliament House, and finishing Parliament House according to the 1911 original plans.
 The plan was quickly scuttled due to a lack of public support and concerns about cost.

 Parliamentary Library

 Completed in 1899, the Parliamentary Library is the oldest of the buildings.
 It stands to the north of Parliament House (to its right, looking from the front).

 The library was designed in Gothic Revival style and was fire resistant, being constructed of masonry.
 The third storey of the design was not built, to save money.
 It had an iron fire-door separating the library from the main entrance section.
 This saved the library from the fire of 1907, which destroyed the rest of the timber parliament buildings.

 Along with Parliament House, the library was strengthened and refurbished in the 1990s.
 This included recreating Gothic elements of the roof including ironwork, turrets and finials.
 It still houses Parliament's library.
-The building is registered with Heritage New Zealand (previously called the New Zealand Historic Places Trust) as a Category I heritage structure with registration number 217.
+The building is registered with Heritage New Zealand (previously called the New Zealand Historic Places Trust) as a Category 1 heritage structure with registration number 217.

 Bowen House

-A 22-storey office building across Bowen Street from the Beehive, Bowen House houses MPs' offices and support staff and has been leased by Parliamentary Services since 1991.
+A 22-storey office building across Bowen Street from the Beehive, Bowen House formerly housed MPs' offices and support staff, and was leased by Parliamentary Services from 1991 to 2020.
 It is connected to the rest of the parliamentary complex by a tunnel under Bowen Street which contains a travelator.

 Old Government Buildings

 Not part of the current parliamentary complex and on the other side of Lambton Quay, this four-storey building was designed by William Clayton and built in 1876.
-The Old Government Buildings currently house Victoria University of Wellington's Law School as part of Victoria's Pipitea campus.
+The former Government Buildings currently house Victoria University of Wellington's Law School as part of Victoria's Pipitea campus.
 Several rooms featuring displays of the building's history have been set up for public viewing.